SpencerSewell/DCI-Analysis/README.md

 location = ''
 ```

 Next, we need to pull the links for each individual competition.
-On the DCI website, there are several competitions on a page, and several pages of competitions (Currently 87 pages).
+On the DCI website, there are several competitions on a page, and several pages of competitions (currently 87 pages).
 We need to iterate through each page and grab the link for each competition.
 The method below creates several lists within one big list.
 ```
 url = 'https://www.dci.org/scores?page='
 for i in range(1,88):